theperfectscript/RoboND-Kinematics-Project/writeup_thomasyoshihara.md

 ![alt text][imagetht]

-After multiplication, it can be build for e.g. in python for the individual joints as this.ß
+After multiplication, it can be build for e.g. in python for the individual joints as this.

 ```python
 def get_tf_matrix(alpha, a, d, q):